-Our senior unsecured credit facilities consist of a \$700 million revolving credit facility (the "Existing Revolver"), a \$300 million Term Loan A facility and an \$825 million Term Loan A-1 Facility, pursuant to the Credit Agreement, dated as of October 28, 2013 (as amended to date, the "Existing Credit Facility"), among the Operating Partnership, as borrower thereunder and as successor-by-merger to GLP Financing, LLC, each lender from time to time party thereto and JPMorgan Chase Bank, N.A., as administrative agent (the "Administrative Agent").
-The Existing Revolver and the Term Loan A Facility each mature on October 28, 2018 and the Term Loan A-1 Facility matures on April 28, 2021.
-Concurrently with the issuance of the notes, we anticipate entering into Amendment No. 2 to the Credit Agreement (the "Credit Facility Amendment"), among the Operating Partnership, the lenders party thereto and the Administrative Agent, which will provide for the replacement of our existing revolving commitments under the Existing Revolver with new R-1 Revolving Commitments in an aggregate principal amount of up to \$1,100 million (the "New Revolver") and the repayment of all outstanding borrowings under, and the termination of, the Term Loan A-Facility and the repayment of a portion of the outstanding borrowings under the Term Loan A-1 Facility with borrowings under our New Revolver.
-The loans under the new R-1 Revolving Commitments will mature on the fifth anniversary of the closing date of the Credit Facility Amendment.
-The maturity date of the Term Loan A-1 Facility will remain unchanged.
+Our senior unsecured credit facilities consist of a \$1,100 million revolving credit facility (the "Revolver") and a \$525 million Term Loan A-1 Facility, pursuant to the Credit Agreement, dated as of October 28, 2013 (as amended to date, the "Credit Facility"), among the Operating Partnership, as borrower thereunder and as successor-by-merger to GLP Financing, LLC, each lender from time to time party thereto and JPMorgan Chase Bank, N.A., as administrative agent (the "Administrative Agent").
+The Revolver matures on May 21, 2023 and the Term Loan A-1 Facility matures on April 28, 2021.

 The interest rates payable on loans borrowed under our Credit Facility are, at our option, equal to either a LIBOR rate or a base rate plus an applicable margin, which ranges from 1.0% to 2.0% per annum for LIBOR loans and 0.0% to 1.0% per annum for base rate loans, in each case, depending on the credit ratings assigned to the senior unsecured credit facilities.
-At March 31, 2018, the applicable margin was 1.50% for LIBOR loans and 0.50% for base rate loans.
-In addition, we are required to pay a commitment fee on the unused portion of the commitments under the Existing Revolver at a rate that ranges from 0.15% to 0.35% per annum, depending on the credit ratings assigned to the senior unsecured credit facilities.
-At March 31, 2018, the commitment fee rate was 0.25%.
-Generally, we are not required to repay any loans under the Existing Credit Facility prior to maturity on October 28, 2018, in the case of borrowings under our Existing Revolver, or April 28, 2021, in the case of term loans under our Term Loan A-1 Term Facility, and may prepay all or any portion of the loans under the Credit Facility prior to maturity without premium or penalty, subject to reimbursement of any LIBOR breakage costs of the lenders.
+At June 30, 2018, the applicable margin was 1.5% for LIBOR loans and 0.5% for base rate loans.
+In addition, we are required to pay a commitment fee on the unused portion of the commitments under the Revolver at a rate that ranges from 0.15% to 0.35% per annum, depending on the credit ratings assigned to the senior unsecured credit facilities.
+At June 30, 2018, the commitment fee rate was 0.25%.
+Generally, we are not required to repay any loans under the Credit Facility prior to maturity on May 21, 2023, in the case of borrowings under our Revolver, or April 28, 2021, in the case of term loans under our Term Loan A-1 Facility, and may prepay all or any portion of the loans under the Credit Facility prior to maturity without premium or penalty, subject to reimbursement of any LIBOR breakage costs of the lenders.

-At March 31, 2018, the Credit Facility had a gross outstanding balance of \$1,010 million, consisting of \$185 million of term loans under the Term Loan A facility, \$825 million of term loans under the Term Loan A-1 facility and no borrowings under the Existing Revolver.
-Additionally, at March 31, 2018, we were contingently obligated under letters of credit issued pursuant to the Existing Revolver with face amounts aggregating approximately \$0.4 million, resulting in \$699.6 million of available borrowing capacity under the Existing Revolver as of March 31, 2018.
+At June 30, 2018, the Credit Facility had a gross outstanding balance of \$525 million, consisting of \$525 million of term loans under the Term Loan A-1 facility and no borrowings under the Revolver.
+Additionally, at June 30, 2018, we were contingently obligated under letters of credit issued pursuant to the Revolver with face amounts aggregating approximately \$0.4 million, resulting in \$1,099.6 million of available borrowing capacity under the Revolver as of June 30, 2018.